datadaveshin/dsp/01-install.md

 >>1) I have anaconda installations of both.
 I started with Python 2, but you can run both, so I went ahead and set up Python 3.

 >>2) I use Python 2 more often, as more packages are available and there are supposedly more users, and there is more Python 2 code out there.
-However, I am trying to remember to put my print statements in ()'s though for compatibility.
-And I should look up whatother issues can be readily solved by typing habit.
+However, I am making an effort to remember to preserve compatability if possible, such as put my print statements in ()'s.
 Also, I have found that when following some tutorials, that Python 2 or 3 may be required, this includes using other people's iPython notebooks.

 ###Q2.
 Which Python Version Installed